 MA Dissertation (January 2012): A diachronic approach to intensifiers in English: Deadly as a case in point.
 Supervisor: María José López-Couso.

-PhD Dissertation (Submitted): Death-related intensifiers in the history of the English language: grammaticalisation and other processes of language change.
+PhD Dissertation (15 December 2017): Death-related intensifiers in the history of the English language: grammaticalisation and other processes of language change (International Doctorate).
 Supervisor: María José López-Couso.
+Examiners: Professors Hubert Cuyckens (KU Leuven), Belén Méndez-Naya (University of Santiago de Compostela), Augusto Soares da Silva (Universidade Católica Portuguesa, Braga).

 (2014).
 "Oh he is olde dogge at expounding, and deade sure at a Catechisme: Some considerations on the history of the intensifying adverb dead in English".
 Acta Linguistica Hafniensia 46(1): 117-136.
 Special Issue on Grammaticalization and (inter)subjectification, ed. by Daniel Van Olmen & Hubert Cuyckens.